project-flogo/core/docs/properties.md

   return some_value, true
 }
 ```
-*Note: In order for your resolver to be loaded in the go code, you need to add an entry to your resolver in the imports section of the the engine.json*
+*Note: In order for your resolver to be loaded in the go code, you need to add an entry to your resolver in the imports section of the engine.json*

-Set the `FLOGO_APP_PROPS_RESOLVERS` env var to `sampleresolver` while running application.
+Set the `FLOGO_APP_PROP_RESOLVERS` env var to `sampleresolver` while running application.
 For example:

 ```terminal
 FLOGO_APP_PROPS_RESOLVERS=sampleresolver ./<app_binary>